The DJ Touch is a portable turntable touchscreen and interactive LED display.

 The program is structured based on the state machine to capture data from the camera.
 As the camera was the most intensive portion of the circuit all computations had to be accommodated with the time given in-between pixel samples.
 We used the camera capture state machine designed by the 3D Scanner group and worked from that point to incorporate the computations and features required by our touch screen device.

 Main State Machine

 The program first initializes by programming the camera with the required register settings and by initializing the LED driver.
 After this is completed, the interrupt ISR routine begins.
 A change in VREF is first determined.
-After it has been detected, the interrupt pin change is set to monitor HREF.
-On every subsequent change of the HREF signal, the program begins to collect data, and subsequently process and communicate it over serial.
+The interrupt pin change is then set to monitor HREF.
+On every subsequent change of the HREF signal, the program begins to collect data, and processes and communicate this over serial.